Text.PositionOfAny

 Text.PositionOfAny( "You like guacamole", { "e", "u" }, Occurrence.Last ) // Output: 17

 And what if we need to find all instances of the letters “e” and “u”?
-The Occurrence.All enumeration solves this task for us:
+The Occurrence.All enumeration does this for you:

 // Output: { 2, 7, 10, 17 }